List of national founders: Brazil

 Pedro Álvares Cabral (1467/68–1520) commander of the first Portuguese fleet to arrive in South America.

-José Bonifácio de Andrada (1763–1838), known as "Patriarch of Independence", is considered the maximum leader of the independence movement because of his intellectual mentorship and political prominence, and Pedro I of Brazil (1798–1834), son of the King João VI of Portugal, the symbol of the "center of force and union", according to the Bonifácio strategy.
+José Bonifácio de Andrada (1763–1838), known as "Patriarch of Independence", is considered the primary leader of the independence movement because of his intellectual mentorship and political prominence, and Pedro I of Brazil (1798–1834), son of the King João VI of Portugal, the symbol of the "center of force and union", according to the Bonifácio strategy.

 Canada

 The name "Fathers of Confederation" is given to those who attended the Charlottetown and Quebec Conferences in 1864, and the London Conference of 1866, to establish the Canadian Confederation.
 There were 36 original Fathers of Confederation.

 Queen Victoria, who supported and encouraged this process, is known as the Mother of Confederation.
 She was the first Monarch under the 1867 Constitution and personally chose Ottawa as Canada's capital city.
 The political leaders who brought the other provinces into Confederation after 1867 are also referred to as "Fathers of Confederation".